MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### dataUri

-Return a data uniform resource identifier (URI) for a string.
+Return a data uniform resource identifier (URI) of a string.

 ```
 dataUri('<value>')